ThatCoolCoder/spnr.js/editorDocumentation/MAIN.md

 - `/tests` is an informal folder used for testing spnr
 - `/userReference` holds instructions on using spnr
 - `/tutorials` holds more in-depth tutorials
+- `/build` is a folder to hold the output of compiling spnr

 #### Contents of editor documentation:
 - [Some more information about spnr.js](aboutSpnr.md)